mrsi-cerl/mrsi-gatsby/docs/status.md

 Notes
 - NWO content folder has image folders so that might have messed up the script to add images to the markdown files, i should move images outside of image folders and update markdown accordingly
 - TAM content folder has many images in their center_home_page folder, i need to check this out and see why they are there and if i need to remove any of those
+- There were errors with the python script creating the markdown files for sam/fwh and tam/detention